InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 #### Real-World Applications
 - **Autonomous Driving**: Tesla's Autopilot system uses deep neural networks to analyze data from cameras and sensors, allowing the car to navigate roads, recognize traffic signs, and make driving decisions.
 The system continuously learns from millions of miles driven, improving its accuracy and safety.
 - **Natural Language Processing**: Google's BERT (Bidirectional Encoder Representations from Transformers) uses deep learning to understand the context of words in search queries.
 This allows it to deliver more relevant search results and improve voice recognition capabilities for Google Assistant.
-- **Facial Recognition**: Facebook employs deep learning algorithms to recognize faces in photos.
-It uses convolutional neural networks (CNNs) to analyze facial features and identify individuals based on previously tagged images.
 - **Predictive Analytics**: Mount Sinai Health System employs deep learning models to predict patient outcomes based on electronic health records.
 By analyzing historical data, the models can forecast complications, helping healthcare providers tailor treatment plans.
 ![Deep Learning](path/to/your/image2.jpg) <!-- Placeholder for an image related to deep learning -->